Sea Moss & Bladderwrack

 What are the Potential Health Benefits of Sea Moss?

-Sea moss’s gel-like texture has a soft, slippery feel that gently coats the surfaces of your digestive tract, from your throat to your intestines.
-This unique texture can even provide a kind of natural "flossing" — helping to clear away mucus and lingering residues from the throat and esophagus as it moves through.
-This gentle cleansing supports a healthier pathway for food and air.
+Sea moss’s gel-like texture has a soft, slippery feel that may gently coat the surfaces of your digestive tract, from your throat to your intestines.* This unique texture may even provide a kind of natural "flossing" helping to clear away mucus and lingering residues from the throat and esophagus as it moves through.* This gentle cleansing may support a healthier pathway for food and air.

 If you are trying to control your weight, it may be beneficial to incorporate sea moss into your diet.
-All that fiber content helps you feel full, so you’ll be eating less between meals, leading to a lower overall caloric intake.
+All that fiber content may help you feel full, so you’ll be eating less between meals, leading to a lower overall caloric intake.*

 Sea moss also contains iodine, which is crucial for maintaining optimal thyroid function.* Your thyroid regulates metabolism, which is the rate at which your body converts food into energy.* When your metabolism is firing efficiently, you’re burning calories freely.*

-Your cardiovascular system might also benefit from sea moss consumption.
-The potassium content helps regulate blood pressure by opposing the effects of sodium and allowing the blood vessel walls to relax.
+Your cardiovascular system might also benefit from sea moss consumption.* The potassium content may help regulate blood pressure by opposing the effects of sodium and allowing the blood vessel walls to relax.*

 May Help Regulate Blood Sugar

-A 2015 study conducted in the Journal of Nutritional Biochemistry found that seaweed extracts similar to those in sea moss can improve insulin sensitivity and glucose tolerance.
-Sea moss contains fibers that work to slow down the digestion of carbohydrates and the absorption of sugars, which prevents blood sugar spikes after meals.
+A 2015 study conducted in the Journal of Nutritional Biochemistry found that seaweed extracts similar to those in sea moss can improve insulin sensitivity and glucose tolerance.* Sea moss contains fibers that may slow down the digestion of carbohydrates and the absorption of sugars, which may prevent blood sugar spikes after meals.*

 Increases Energy & Iron Levels

 Constantly feeling fatigued?
-Sea moss can be energizing too!
-The iron in this ocean superfood supports red blood cell production.
-And those cells are essential for delivering oxygen all around your body.
-Increased oxygen means a whole lot more energy and a lot less tiredness.
+Sea moss may be energizing too!
+The iron in this ocean superfood may support red blood cell production.* And those cells are essential for delivering oxygen all around your body.* Increased oxygen means a whole lot more energy and a lot less tiredness.

 Supports Thyroid Function